 - Multidisciplinary oncology consultation

 Peking University Cancer Hospital is another important oncology center in Beijing.
-It is known for cancer diagnosis, treatment, teaching, and research, and may be considered by patients who need specialist oncology evaluation.
+It may be considered by patients who need specialist oncology evaluation or a second opinion.

 What Documents Should Cancer Patients Prepare?